ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 ## A Note on iOS and Material Design Styling

 The Ionic Framework automatically adapts between styling that matches the iOS Human Interface Guidelines and Android's Material Design.
 We _highly_ suggest that you keep this paradigm in place.
 It allows your customers to see the application in a manner that makes sense to them on whatever platform they are on.
-The best practice here is to style your application in a way that injects your own branding without interfering with the native styling that makes the application look "at home" on each platform.
+The best practice with regard to this is to style your application in a way that injects your own branding without interfering with the native styling.
+This makes the application look "at home" on each platform.

 ## Styling

-Our design team has come back to use with some requirements about how the application should look.
-Luckily these are fairly light weight suggestions for now, but we are going to want to start thinking about how we want to accomplish what the design team requires.
+Our design team has come back to us with some requirements about how the application should look.
+Luckily these are fairly light weight suggestions for now, but we are going to want to start thinking about how we will accomplish what the design team requires.

 ### Scoped CSS vs. Global CSS